pyOpenSci/python-package-guide/tutorials/intro.md

 **An example of Continuous deployment:**
 * When you are ready to release your package to PyPI, a continuous deployment operation might be triggered on release to publish your package to PyPI.

-Integrated CI/CD will help you maintain your software ensuing that changes to the code don't break things unexpectedly and also maintain a style and format consistency.
+Integrated CI/CD will help you maintain your software, ensuring that changes to the code don't break things unexpectedly.
+They can also help you maintain code style and format consistency for every new change to your code.

 :::{figure-md} packaging-workflow